Volunteers work alongside staff to take care of course participants through the provision of sound, clean accommodation and good food.

 Volunteers coordinate and lead community work groups to enable students, staff and course participants to help with daily duties; taking care of the learning environment, the land, and each other.

-Minimum 1 to 3 months with the possibility of extending to 6 months.
+Minimum of 1 month with the possibility of extending up to 9 months.

 Successful applicants will bring: